70+ Lesson Plan Templates in PDF

 - A guide for the teacher for future lessons.

-- A lesson plan signifies that a teacher is always prepared for her job and is always ready to cater different students.
+- A lesson plan signifies that a teacher is always prepared for her job and is always ready to cater to different students.

 - It also serves as evidence that a teacher has rendered a considerable amount of effort in the job.

-- While a lesson plan keeps track of the progress of the lessons, it also serves to track the students’ progress in learning as well.
+- While a lesson continuity plan keeps track of the progress of the lessons, it also serves to track the students’ progress in learning as well.
 They are important because it gives the teacher a definite idea of which part of the lesson needs more focus and emphasis, which lessons need more clarity, and which needs to be amended if possible.

 - A lesson plan is also a teacher’s reference for when inconsistencies arise.
 They can go back and refer to it if they have to.